of web and telephony systems are not integrated which result in fragmented customer experiences

 These government and public sector organizations face all the customer services challenges of commercial organizations, but with additional layers of complexity.
 Inquiries can be wider ranging and more complex, and the consequences of inaccurate information more serious.

-Public sector organisations may need to undertake complex entitlement or assessment processes.
+Public sector agencies may need to undertake complex entitlement or assessment processes.

 A significant portion of any government’s customer service volume is over digital channels now.
-Government agencies need to be able to offer greater access to information through email, web self help, etc.
+Government agencies need to be able to offer greater access to information through email, web self-service, etc.